Avaya: Locations and customers

-Avaya's headquarters are located at 2605 Meridien Parkway, Durham, North Carolina.
+Avaya's headquarters are at 350 Mt.
+Kemble Avenue, Morristown, New Jersey 07960 US.
 In 2020, the company had a presence in approximately 190 countries.

 The company claims that its cloud services are utilized by over 90% of the Fortune 100 organizations.

-Avaya enterprise customers include: Apple, AT&T, Dell, CVS Health, as well as government orginizations.
+Avaya enterprise customers include Apple, AT&T, Dell, CVS Health, as well as government organizations.

 Avaya sponsors the IAUG users' group and training programs for IT professional certification in the use of Avaya's products.

-Avaya provides business related equipment for its customers with Cameras, Collaboration Units, Conference Phones, Headsets, IP Phones, Room Systems, Vantage, and Wireless Handsets.
+Avaya provides business related equipment for its customers such as cameras, collaboration units, conference phones, headsets, IP phones, room systems, Vantage, and wireless handsets.
 These devices are compatible with various options for the three services provided to its customers as Avaya Cloud Office, Avaya Spaces, and Avaya UCaaS.

 Patents

 Avaya has over 4,400 patents and patents pending.
 In January 2021, the company disclosed it had received its 600th patent for Contact Center technologies, which was granted for AI in "chatbot socialization."